Frequently Asked Questions

 - Sodium limits, saturated fat limits & no trans fats

-- Menus are available at the following locations: printed menus in cafeteria, online at school café or on district website.
+- Menus are available at the following locations: printed menus in cafeteria ( upon request), online at School Cafe at or on district website.

 - Due to supply chain issues, menus are subject to change at any time.